vlang/v/doc/docs.md

 #### Array Slices

-A slices is a part of a parent array.
+A slice is a part of a parent array.
 Initially it refers to the elements between two indices separated by a `..` operator.
 The right-side index must be greater than or equal to the left side index.